JudeOsborn/ridiculous_gae/README.md

 No backend.
 Everything goes through the .yaml file.

-Static files are in the /static folder.
+Static files go in the /static folder.
+Nothing but a favicon.

 ## Instructions